mowagih96/TheLonelyBoat/README.md

  <h3>Some tricks :</h3>
  The hurricane you see isn't a fancy 3D object like cone or cylinder or whatever it's just a simple 2D plane by making it rotates 45 degrees around it's y-axis you'll get the illusion of seeing a rotating cone , pretty cool eh?
  <br />
- The rain you see isn't created by any fancy engines it's just a simple points in random positions in the scene.
+ The rain you see isn't created by any fancy engines it's just a bunch of simple 2D points scattered at random positions in the scene.
  <br />
- The simulation of the boxes motion is pretty simple , the cosine wave and that's it.
+ The simulation of the boxes motion is pretty simple , by using the cosine wave you'll see the boxing moving upwards and downwards pretty fast as if they were trying to float like in reality.
  <br />
 </p>
 <details>